Fixed-Displacement Pump (IL)

 Dependencies

-To use this parameter, set Leakage and friction parameterization to `Analytical'.
+To use this parameter, set the Leakage and friction parameterization parameter to Analytical.

 |